astrosonic/sanctuary/README.md

         - Say goodbye and leave the chatroom by typing in ```/exit``` and pressing ```[ENTER]```.
 You can of course close your tab or move away to another URL but then you miss your chance of a proper farewell.
         - There are a lot of more ways to handle the group conveniently with just keystrokes!
 - Once you are done with the servers, head back to the terminals and press ```[Ctrl+C]``` to stop the servers.
-- When done tinkering, deactivate the virtual environment.
+- When done tinkering, deactivate the virtual environment in both the terminals.
 ```shell script
 $ deactivate
 ```